Verruca Needling (Surgery)

 Verruca needling is available to most patients who have problems with painful or unsightly verrucas subject to an assessment in order to ensure there are no medical or surgical reasons why such a procedure should not be carried out.

-Needling costs from £450 (more for complex cases) and includes all dressings and up to 4 follow-up visits; should there be a requirement a second needling session after 4 months’ duration is offered for a reduced fee.
+Needling costs include all dressings and up to 4 follow-up visits; should there be a requirement a second needling session after 4 months’ duration is offered for a reduced fee.

 The technique has been successfully employed on patients not local to the area and travelling long distances.
 You will need to attend clinic at about two weeks post operation.
 Please telephone the Podiatrist for this option to discuss further.